Serving the people of the Cheyenne River Sioux Tribe (Lakota Nation) in South Dakota for nearly a century and a half.

 The YMCA of the Seven Council Fires has a Lakota Board of Directors and is supported by a dedicated Board of Trustees.
 The Y is headquartered in Dupree, South Dakota.
 It operates youth, recreational and camping programs that serve families spread out among the isolated tribal communities of the Cheyenne River Sioux Tribe Reservation.
 The service area extends just under 5,000 square miles (about the size of the State of Connecticut).
 The YMCA of the Seven Council Fires is a member of YMCA of the USA.

-Who will live in the tiny homes
+Who will live in the Tiny Homes

-and what about the 'twigs?'
+and what exactly are the Twigs?

 The YMCA of the Seven Council Fires has an operational plan on managing both the Tiny Home Village and the twigs once they are completed.
 Who will live in the homes?
-What programs will be offered in the twigs?
+What programs will be offered in the Twigs?
 Click on the button below to read the answers to those questions and more.

 Read more